 In March 2022, the Company entered into a definitive purchase agreement to acquire Envios de Valores La Nacional Corp. ("La Nacional") and LAN Holdings, Corp. ("LAN Holdings"), which either directly or indirectly operate as money remittance companies in the United States, Canada and certain countries in Europe.
 The acquisition of La Nacional was closed effective November 1, 2022 and the acquisition of LAN Holdings was closed effective April 5, 2023.
-Refer to Note 3 and Note 17 for additional information on the closings of the acquisitions of La Nacional and LAN Holdings, respectively.
+Refer to Note 2 for additional information on these acquisitions.